ashishshah1995/Express-FlashCardApp/README.md

 Randomizing the order in which cards appear

-A flashcard app containing videogame trivia with a user authentication signup & login.

 This project creates a user authentication system with Express, MongoDB/Mongoose and Pug.
 A user can sign up with a username and password, log in, and log out of the app.
 Once logged in, a flashcard game containing videogame trivia is accessible to the user.

-I combined and expanded upon what I learned from two tutorial series on Team Treehouse (Express Basics & User Authentication with Express and Mongo) to code this.
-It is heavily commented so that other Treehouse students can easily understand the code and use it along with these tutorials as additional practice.

-Flashcard App
-A practice app built during Unit 6 of the Team Treehouse Full Stack JavaScript Techdegree.
-A user can input their name, then start a flashcard game with JavaScript-related questions and answers.

 Technologies used
 Express